ruuda/blog/posts/rcl-patch.md

 the main configuration becomes more difficult to read, there is a sprawl of small files, and it’s hard to see at a glance what versions we are running.
-Also, we have no good place to put the warning comment any more.
+The additional indirection makes `grep` less directly useful too.
-We can put it in the version file, which makes it more difficult to update, but if we put it in the main configuration, it would not even show up in a diff to remind the reviewer!
+Finally, we have no good place to put the warning comment any more.
-Finally, the additional indirection makes `grep` less directly useful.
+If we put it in the version file, that makes the file more difficult to update, but if we put it in the main configuration, it would not show up in a version bump diff to remind the reviewer!

 To keep the configuration simple while still enabling automation to edit it,